-The Native Plant Society of Texas awards small grants to nature centers, schools, educational groups and others to help fund development of Monarch demonstration gardens or Waystations on public sites in their immediate areas.
-This program was started to educate members and the public about Monarch conservation and to encourage restoration of Monarch habitats throughout the Texas migration flyway.
+The Native Plant Society of Texas awards small grants to nature centers, schools, educational groups and others to help fund development of Monarch Demonstration Gardens or Monarch Waystations using native plants on public sites in Texas.
+The purpose of this program is to educate members of the Society and the public about Monarch conservation and to encourage restoration of Monarch habitats throughout the Texas migration flyway.

 Amount and Source of Funds

 Grants are funded by Native Plant Society of Texas, the U.S. Fish & Wildlife Service, Monarch Watch and by individual donations to the Bring Back the Monarchs to Texas (BBMT) program.

 The total amount to be budgeted for this program varies from year to year.
 At this time, individual grant amounts cannot exceed a maximum of $400.00.
 Groups are not required to spend their own funds to match the amount of the grant.

 Approved Types of Expenditures